garyhooks/blue_teaming/event_logs.md

 ### Security.evtx

 Event ID 4624 (Account Successfully Logged In)
-a) Type 2 Logon from the keyboard of the device
++ Type 2 Logon from the keyboard of the device
-b) Type 3 Network Login
++ Type 3 Network Login
-c) Type 10 Remote Desktop Protocol connections
++ Type 10 Remote Desktop Protocol connections

 Event ID 4625 (Account failed to login)
 Event ID 4648: A logon was attempted using explicit credentials